América Futebol Clube (MG)

-América Futebol Clube (also known as América Mineiro, Coelho or simply América) is a Brazilian football team from the city of Belo Horizonte, capital city of the Brazilian state of Minas Gerais.
+América Futebol Clube, commonly referred to as simply América Mineiro, is a Brazilian football team from the city of Belo Horizonte, capital city of the Brazilian state of Minas Gerais.
 Founded in 1912, the club preserves its name and crest since its inception.
 The original home kit colours are white and green only; the black color was incorporated in the 1970s.

 The team also played with a red home kit between 1933 and 1942, as a protest to the introduction of professionalism.

-It hosts its matches at Independência stadium, being the only professional club in Belo Horizonte to have its own stadium.
+It hosts its matches at Independência stadium.

 The club has the third largest fan base among the teams from Minas Gerais.

 América is one of the most traditional and successful teams from Minas Gerais.
 It has won the state championship 16 times, and finished as runners-up in another 16 occasions.

 The first 10 victories were in a row, between 1916 and 1925, being the national record of successive accomplishments (together with ABC); the most recent was in 2016.